pinterest/gestalt/rfcs/rfcs/2023-05-globalEventsHandlersProvider-new-component/README.md

 ## Detailed Design

-GlobalEventsHandlerProvider is a React.Context provider to share external handlers with consuming components.
+GlobalEventsHandlerProvider is a React.Context provider to share gloal event handlers with consuming components.

 GlobalEventsHandlerProvider has props for each specific Gestalt component consuming from it.